yaxu/tidal-workshop/advanced/japan.md

 I have been making a new version of TidalCycles for these workshops, so we can try something new.
 It's version 1.0-pre, which is not officially released, but works and has some exciting new features.
-You can install it with this command:
+You can install it with this command in a terminal window:

 ```
 cabal install http://slab.org/tokyo/tidal-1.0.0-pre.tar.gz